 Alternatively referred to as a power socket, wall outlet, or wall socket, an outlet is the location of where the power cord or power strip plugs into the wall.
 The picture is an example of a United States home power outlet.

-Warning: If an outlet is not properly grounded it could result in a number of computer problems that include: a computer that does not boot, random errors, and physical damage to the computer.
+Warning: If an outlet is not properly grounded it could result computer problems that include: a computer that does not boot, random errors, and physical damage to the computer.
 If you believe your outlet may not be grounded or wired properly plug testers can be purchased at a local hardware store to test the wiring of an outlet.

 How do I know if a wall outlet is good and working?

 The easiest solution to test a wall outlet is to purchase a wire receptacle tester, which can be plugged into the outlet and tell you if the wiring is correct and properly grounded.
 These testers can be purchased at any local hardware store or online through Amazon.com.
-These testers can not only tell if you if there is power getting to the socket but also let you know if the wiring is correct and that there is a proper ground.
+These testers can identify if the socket is getting power, the wiring is correct, and that there is a proper ground.